 The Importance of A Regular Training Routine

 Keeping yourself accountable is very important when it comes to training.
 Let’s say you have a very long and eventful day at work and by the time you get off, you’re exhausted and not in the mood to do anything else.
 Trust me when I say I understand and can relate.
-This is where you have to kick yourself in butt and say “Hey let’s do this”!
-Because there are going to be plenty of days you’re not going to want to go to the gym so moments like these are going to be very critical when it comes to meeting your goals.
+This is where you have to push yourself and say, “Hey let’s do this!”
+Because there are going to be plenty of days you’re not going to want to go to the gym.
+So moments like these are going to be very critical when it comes to meeting your goals.
 Accountability has to come with a change in your thought process.
 It’s hard to do things we don’t want to do sometimes but this is something we will all commonly be faced with in different aspects of our life.
 What we have to get in the habit of is weighing the benefits and rewards.
 For example, we all go to work on time everyday not because we want to, unless you are one of those lucky individuals that love their jobs, but because the rewards or paycheck outweigh the wants of not going.
 So on those days that we don’t feel like hitting the gym, just think of it like you’re putting hours in for a big check!

 Now since we’re keeping ourselves accountable, the next part of this is to figure out the workout schedule or training routine.
 We want to figure out what days of the week you’re working, what muscle group, how often, and for how long.
 Now of course finding time to dedicate to the gym is up to you but you want to make sure you hit each muscle group.